zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/handling-service-worker.md

 ## SSL certificate

 You may notice in some dev environments, that Workbox will not load your service workers during `quasar dev` if you are not using HTTPS to serve - even on localhost.
-You will see that there are two scripts that can't load.
+You may see that there are two scripts that can't load.
 The Chrome browser console is relatively tight-lipped about this, but Firefox tells you what is going on.
 The three options you have are:
  - set quasar.config file > devServer > `https: true`
  - setup a loopback from localhost to 127.0.0.1 (but this is not without security implications)
  - serve your localhost over [tunnelmole](https://github.com/robbie-cahill/tunnelmole-client), [localhost.run](https://localhost.run/) or [ngrok](https://ngrok.com/) and use the https address provided by them.